Quantum Brilliance: Shaping the Future of Room-Temperature Quantum Computing

 Framework to evaluate strong science-based startups: The three C’s.

-• Capital: A startup requires access to different forms of capital, not just cash, but also access to high CapEx facilities, experienced human capital, and intangible know-how to execute successfully.
+- Capital: To execute successfully, a startup requires access to different forms of capital, not just cash but also high CapEx facilities, experienced human capital, and intangible know-how.

-• Customers: This includes people paying for your product but also partnerships and the actual customer discovery.
+- Customers: This includes people paying for your product but also partnerships and actual customer discovery.

 How Do Your Diamond Accelerators Work?
 (Mark Mattingley-Scott)